 - If you fail to understand, ask the judge for help.

-- If the defendant offers to settle, or the judge suggests it, consider it carefully.
+- Consider it carefully if the defendant offers to settle or the judge suggests it.
 Don’t just turn the offer down.
 It may be in your best interest to accept the settlement.
 And this may be true if the judge recommends it.

-- At the conclusion of the trial, the judge will generally announce their decision.
-In some cases, the judge may want additional time to review the evidence.
+- After the trial, the judge will generally announce their decision.
+Sometimes, the judge may want additional time to review the evidence.
 The court may wish to research case law before final judgment.
 If this happens, it is called taking the case “under advisement.”
 The plaintiff and the defendant will receive a copy of the final decision in the mail.